 - Mineralogical composition of solids, thin films, and powders

 - Stable Isotope analysis of liquids and solids, and

-- Age determination using radiocarbon and optically stimulated luminescence methods
+- Age determination using optically stimulated luminescence methods

 The Geological Records Unit (GRU) is the State of Illinois’ repository for records of drilling, including oil and gas wells, water wells, engineering borings, and miscellaneous test holes.
 These data are useful for environmental assessment, mineral resource evaluation, and groundwater resource evaluation and protection.